richkenmedia/react-boilerplate/src/components/commons/README.md

+# Commons

-# This folder is for common components like header, footer etc.
+This folder is for common components like header, footer etc.